Puthpiseth/Landing-Page/Readme.md

 ## Puthpiseth-Portfolio

-This is my first self-taught test Web Development project.
+This is my first self-taught project.
 Hope it gets better for next projects.

 ## Githup page of the App
 https://puthpiseth.github.io/Piseth-Portfolio/.